Dieterbe/dieterblog/content/posts/so-what-does-open-source-mean-again-exactly.md

 It's much easier to just coin a new term and promote that instead, which is this case is what happened with Fair Source.

-I wish I could have concluded by confirming OSI's authority and confirming we should all just go with that.
 But the fact of the matter is, they were not the first to coin the term, they don't have a trademark, and it has been consistly contested despite their garguantuan efforts to get the whole world aligned (with good results in the programming community, in goverments, and the industry)

+### In conclusion

+In a world that can't agree on anything, the amount of alignment that OSI has been able to create is remarkable.
+But there is plenty of evidence that the word "open source" has been used in ways incompatible with the OSD, both before, and after OSI's creation.
+One meaning of open source comes up over and over again: publishing source code for anyone to use, except to compete with the author.
+OSI's attempts to control usage of the term - for which they have no legal grounds - have been proven mostly pointless, and I don't see this conflict ever being truly resolved.

+My suggestion therefore, is a pragmatic one:
+* as a vendor, communicate in more detail (but not too verbosely) what your terms are.
+Customers and prospects appreciate clarity and dislike being misguided.
+* as a consumer/customer, always look beyond the buzz-words and build a good understanding of the licensing terms you are about to use.
+* if as a vendor, you find it important to use a OSI compliant license, simply mention "OSI certified", which is trademarked, and has a precise meaning.
+* as a consumer/customer, look beyond the "OSI certified" (or "Open Source") label.
+It may only cover a part of the whole offering (e.g. any Open core product), you may need to sign a customer agreement undermining the OSI license (e.g. RedHat), and something non-OSI compliant may actually serve you better (e.g. Source-Available or [Fair Source](/posts/fair-source)).

+As far as "Open Source" terminology goes, arguing about whether that means OSI compliant or not, is pretty useless.
+I would try to sidestep it al together.
+Except if you're a company who believes "any press is good press", than use the term "open source" as you wish, especially for non-OSI compliant licenses.
+You're free to do so, and you'll have guaranteed buzz.

-Open Source is not the only model, there are plenty of others to choose from, such as Source Available or [Fair Source](/posts/fair-source).
+Source Available or [Fair Source](/posts/fair-source).
 And if those don't fit your need, you can always create a new one.
 Even Bruce Perens himself is working [on an "Open Source" reimagined](https://www.theregister.com/2023/12/27/bruce_perens_post_open/) which will be a distinct initiative as well.

-my suggestion therefore, is a pragmatic one:
-- the term "Open Source" is irreconsibly ambiguous.
-Always clarify beyond it, and seek the truth behind it

-- Be pragmatic just say OSI values. see grafana announcement.
-No holy war.
-Just try to avoid saying open source when clearly not osi.
-But OSI not end all be all.
-Fair source makes sense.
-Red hat tricks.
-Open core despite agpl.
-Just be clear
--
-- Don't try to actively mislead

-* if you are proud to be OSI compliant, advertise as such
-* if you have OSD-incompatible restrictions and want to do the honorable thing, try to pick a more appropriate term such as Source Available.
-Simple clarity will be appreciated by your customers and prospects.
-* if you have OSD-incompatible restrictions such as non-compete, but believe "any press is good press", claim you are open source, make vague statements and let the internet go nuts.

 $$$$ IGNORE THIS DRAFT TEXT BELOW

-Cygnus software used sourceware / free software, prior to 1998, I believe

-> the more development we did on GNU software, the less we got back from the Net, until we were doing over 50% of all GNU toolchain development

-> In fact, GNUPro has become so dominant that several of our competitors have announced their intention to sell commercial support for GNU software to compete with us!
-Fortunately, the Open Source model comes to the rescue again.
-Unless and until a competitor can match the 100+ engineers we have on staff today, most of whom are primary authors or maintainers of the software we support, they cannot displace us from our position as the "true GNU" source (we supply over 80% of all changes made to GCC, GDB, and related utilities).
-The best they can hope to do is add incremental features that their customers might pay them to add.
-But because the software is Open Source, whatever value they add comes back to Cygnus as open-source software, for us to integrate if it's good, or ignore if it's not.
-Unlike proprietary software in which competitors fight in a two-sided win/lose contest, with Open Source it's more like fighting on a Moebius strip, and everything flows to the side of the primary maintainer.
-So, while our competitors may get some tactical advantage in the "me-too" GNU space, Cygnus benefits in the long run.
-Founded in 1989, our first-mover advantage is ten years ahead of the competition.

-https://dl.acm.org/doi/10.1145/164399.164402 lynx used 'free software' term

 https://lists.nongnu.org/archive/html/discuss-gnustep/2013-09/msg00113.html another example of commercial clause making non-osi compliant

 There is something to be said about the work of taking a word that is colloquially used, and formally defining it.

 TODO: simon phipps open source definition hot debate.
 5-10 years ago

 You can meet the OSI definition, not be OSD compliant